thaije/spontaneous-vs-read-phone-recognition/dataAnalysis/readme.md

 # Sound Quality:
 First concatenate all files in each dataset:

-Do steps below for each dataset (nl of comp-o and comp-a in our case):
+Do steps below for each dataset (comp-o/nl and comp-a/nl in our case), to concatenate all .wav files into one big file:
 - `sudo apt-get install sox` (on linux)
 - Go to CGN dataset folder containing wav files
 - `sox *.wav results_name_dataset.wav`

 Do the following steps to analyze the data:
 - Copy/move the concatenated .wav dataset files to dataAnalysis/soundQuality
-- Edit the variables in SoundAnalysis.m to match the filenames of your generated files
+- Edit the variables in SS_wrapperfft.m to match the filenames of your generated files
-- Run SoundAnalysis.m with Matlab
+- Run SS_wrapperfft.m with Matlab

+The results:
+![alt text][datasets_spectogram]

+[datasets_spectogram]: https://github.com/thaije/spontaneous-vs-read-phone-recognition/blob/master/dataAnalysis/soundQuality/soundnorm_spectogram.jpg "Spectogram of two datasets"

-# Balancing datasets
+# Datasets generation

 ## Dataset length
 We compare two datasets from CGN: spontaneous speech and read speech.
 The datasets